pau13-loop/BiciPalma/README.md

 ## Reflections

-In my opinion this is a quite complex kata with and the people that doesn't have too much experience programming yet, like me, could find this kata harder than what they expected.
-This time I found myself in a bit of troubles trying to develop the logic of the program but it really liked me see how I've done to go over the problems appeared during the process and realize by myself how powerful and how many mistakes you can avoid applying the TDD process correctly.
-I'm completely sure that if I try this kata without do a TDD process I could spent so much time trying to get the software working like I could wanted.
-But after read all that don't be scared to try it if you are interested, unless feel free to try it, if it has happened to me it's becuase my short experience and after repeat it a few times I was so much more fluent than at the beggining.
+In my opinion, this is a quite complex kata with and the people that don't have too much experience programming yet, like me, could find this kata harder than what they expected.
+This time I found myself in a bit of troubles trying to develop the logic of the program, but it really liked me see how I've done to go over the problems appeared during the process and realize with myself how powerful and how many mistakes you can avoid applying the TDD process correctly.
+I'm completely sure that if I try this kata without do a TDD process I could spend so much time trying to get the software working like I could wanted.
+But after reading all that, don't be scared to try it if you are interested, unless feel free to try it, if it has happened to me it's because my short experience and after repeat it a few times I was so much more fluent than at the beginning.

 ---